-Note: The GRIB geometry should be a regular lat/lon grid or a regular Gaussian grid (the key "
+The only supported geometries for this feature are regular lat/lon grid or regular Gaussian (the key "

 typeOfGrid" should be "